Best Ground Sheet

 Due to the oxford fabric and the construction of the seams, this happens to be a fully waterproof footprint.

-Not only is this made of premium 210D high-density oxford fabric, there are reinforcements at each grommet and this adds even more durability to the footprint.
+Not only is this made of premium 210D high-density oxford fabric, but there are also reinforcements at each grommet and this adds even more durability to the footprint.

 All in all, there are three size options available for you to choose from.
 You can go with a small (59 inches by 87 inches), medium (71 inches by 87 inches), or large (94 inches by 87 inches).